biocodellc/geome-configurations/README.md

 # geome-configurations
+The official spawning ground for ALL Geome projects...

-Manage project configurations for geome
+Create and Manage project configurations for geome.

 ```